freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/remove-items-using-splice.md

 ---

 ## Description

 <section id='description'>

-Ok, so we've learned how to remove elements from the beginning and end of arrays using <code>shift()</code> and <code>pop()</code>, but what if we want to remove an element from somewhere in the middle?
+Ok, so we've learned how to remove elements from the beginning and end of arrays using `shift()` and `pop()`, but what if we want to remove an element from somewhere in the middle?
 Or remove more than one element at once?
-Well, that's where <code>splice()</code> comes in. <code>splice()</code> allows us to do just that: <strong>remove any number of consecutive elements</strong> from anywhere in an array.
+Well, that's where `splice()` comes in. `splice()` allows us to do just that: **remove any number of consecutive elements** from anywhere in an array.

-<code>splice()</code> can take up to 3 parameters, but for now, we'll focus on just the first 2.
-The first two parameters of <code>splice()</code> are integers which represent indexes, or positions, of the array that <code>splice()</code> is being called upon.
-And remember, arrays are <em>zero-indexed</em>, so to indicate the first element of an array, we would use <code>0</code>. <code>splice()</code>'s first parameter represents the index on the array from which to begin removing elements, while the second parameter indicates the number of elements to delete.
+`splice()` can take up to 3 parameters, but for now, we'll focus on just the first 2.
+The first two parameters of `splice()` are integers which represent indexes, or positions, of the array that `splice()` is being called upon.
+And remember, arrays are *zero-indexed*, so to indicate the first element of an array, we would use `0`. `splice()`'s first parameter represents the index on the array from which to begin removing elements, while the second parameter indicates the number of elements to delete.
 For example:

 ```js
 let array = ['today', 'was', 'not', 'so', 'great'];